 Associated stones and essential oils, as well as simple activities, are listed for each of the chakras below used for activating, healing and balancing the chakras.

 For each of the seven chakras, you will learn:

 You can meditate with chakra stones either by holding them or placing them over your chakra points.

-You can also make crystal-infused water by soaking the stones in a bottle of water, allowing them to energize it (note some stones should not be used in this way).
+You can also make crystal-infused water by placing stones next to your bottle of water, allowing them to energize it (note only a few stones are safe to place IN water).